 As an employer, you need to know about flexible working.
 Almost all employees with at least 26 weeks' service have the right to ask for flexible working.
-You must consider requests in a reasonable manner.
-You can only refuse a request for one of the eight business reasons allowed by the legislation.

 Flexible working is any working pattern other than the normal working pattern - it can involve changes to the hours an employee works, the times they are required to work or their place of work.